pelloaspuru/pelloaspuru.github.io/index.md

 ## Work in Progress
 <br/>
-- Good and bad discretion in procurement. *Joint with Juan-José Ganuza and Gerard Llobet.*
+- Good and bad discretion in procurement
+   - *Joint with Juan-José Ganuza and Gerard Llobet.*
 - Optimal regulation of user-generated content digital platforms

 <!---  Blank line  --->